JeCheeseSmith/Octubre/README.md

 Copyright (C) 2024 JeCheeseSmith, Watson Smith (this is an alias)

 This is the website code used for https://www.octubre.be .
-It is a hobby project and I will gradually extend upon it's services.
+It is a hobby project and I will gradually extend upon its services.

 Feel free to report any issues or bugs!
 You can contact me using the issues form.